 Coronavirus Health Information Line – 1800 020 080

 Call this line if you are seeking information on coronavirus (COVID-19).
 The line operates 24 hours a day, seven days a week.

 What measures does VNS have in place to maintain operations of the colleges?

 This is a very reasonable question!
 Our students are our priority, as is the health & wellbeing of our staff.

 Our programs are distance education and can be studied from the comfort of your own home, even if you are in self-isolation.
 Students can continue to study as normal.

-Unlike many other small businesses, we are lucky that our normal operations already have 80% of our employees working remotely from home.
-Our office staff have now joined them and we have moved all operations remote.
+Unlike many other small businesses, we are lucky that our normal operations already have 80% of our employees working remotely from home, and our office based staff can move to working form home where required.
 Therefore, barring illness, all staff are still able to work as normal.

-At this stage, we expect very minimal disruption to our student’s ability to study however there are some delays in marking at the moment as staff juggle assessing, homeschooling, and their clinical shifts.
+We expect very minimal disruption to our student’s ability to study however due to staff absences, there may be some delays in marking.
 All our standard student support channels are still open as normal.

 For new students starting, if there are any disruptions to us being able to send out physical resources, we will provide alternative electronic resources until we are able to send physical folders.
 Currently all freight operators are still functioning, but there could be a slight delay as they cope with demand.

 Some clinics may cancel or postpone placement due to operations being affected by COVID-19 in their area.
 If this happens to you, please let us know straight away and obtain a letter from the clinic that we can pop into your file.
 That way, we already have the evidence we need if we need to override an extension policy rule later.
 Keep studying your materials and don’t let the lack of placement get you down.